rackerlabs/support-how-to/content/rackspace-cdn/rackspace-cdn-secure-delivery-options.md

 request for a Custom certificate.

-Using a Custom certificate with Rackspace CDN carries an additional monthly fee of \$730 per certificate.
-Customers who use this certificate for secure delivery are charged the standard per-GB fee for CDN bandwidth and the HTTPS request fee (\$0.010 per 10,000 requests).
+Using a Custom certificate with Rackspace CDN carries an additional monthly fee of $730 per certificate.
+Customers who use this certificate for secure delivery are charged the standard per-GB fee for CDN bandwidth plus the HTTPS request fee ($0.010 per 10,000 requests).